Panacond/dbn_calculation/README.md

 # This is the list calculation performed according to the current standards of Ukraine.

-You can ran it in veb go to link [go her](https://panacond.github.io/dbn_calculation/)
+You can ran it in veb go to link [click here](https://panacond.github.io/dbn_calculation/)

 I hope to make it more convenient to use, if you find errors, please write.